Fort Washington Investment Advisors Inc. OH Sells 58,097 Shares of CVS Health Co. (NYSE:CVS)

-Fort Washington Investment Advisors Inc. OH trimmed its stake in shares of CVS Health Co.
-(NYSE:CVS – Get Rating) by 8.5% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 627,311 shares of the pharmacy operator’s stock after selling 58,097 shares during the quarter.
-Fort Washington Investment Advisors Inc. OH’s holdings in CVS Health were worth $58,127,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Fort Washington Investment Advisors Inc. OH lessened its stake in CVS Health Co.
+(NYSE:CVS – Get Rating) by 8.5% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 627,311 shares of the pharmacy operator’s stock after selling 58,097 shares during the period.
+Fort Washington Investment Advisors Inc. OH’s holdings in CVS Health were worth $58,127,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also bought and sold shares of CVS.
-Capital World Investors grew its position in CVS Health by 17.0% during the 1st quarter.
-Capital World Investors now owns 58,633,421 shares of the pharmacy operator’s stock worth $5,934,465,000 after acquiring an additional 8,531,311 shares during the last quarter.
-Vanguard Group Inc. grew its position in CVS Health by 2.4% during the 1st quarter.
-Vanguard Group Inc. now owns 111,865,662 shares of the pharmacy operator’s stock worth $11,321,923,000 after acquiring an additional 2,628,740 shares during the last quarter.
-Capital Research Global Investors bought a new stake in shares of CVS Health in the 1st quarter worth approximately $262,167,000.
-State Street Corp grew its position in shares of CVS Health by 4.3% in the 1st quarter.
-State Street Corp now owns 59,261,304 shares of the pharmacy operator’s stock worth $5,997,837,000 after buying an additional 2,450,990 shares during the last quarter.
-Finally, Bank of New York Mellon Corp grew its position in shares of CVS Health by 9.5% in the 1st quarter.
-Bank of New York Mellon Corp now owns 16,028,628 shares of the pharmacy operator’s stock worth $1,622,257,000 after buying an additional 1,385,322 shares during the last quarter.
-77.64% of the stock is currently owned by institutional investors.
+A number of other large investors have also added to or reduced their stakes in CVS.
+Capital World Investors grew its position in shares of CVS Health by 17.0% during the 1st quarter.
+Capital World Investors now owns 58,633,421 shares of the pharmacy operator’s stock valued at $5,934,465,000 after acquiring an additional 8,531,311 shares during the period.
+Vanguard Group Inc. grew its position in shares of CVS Health by 2.4% during the 1st quarter.
+Vanguard Group Inc. now owns 111,865,662 shares of the pharmacy operator’s stock valued at $11,321,923,000 after acquiring an additional 2,628,740 shares during the period.
+Capital Research Global Investors purchased a new position in shares of CVS Health during the 1st quarter valued at $262,167,000.
+State Street Corp lifted its stake in shares of CVS Health by 4.3% during the 1st quarter.
+State Street Corp now owns 59,261,304 shares of the pharmacy operator’s stock valued at $5,997,837,000 after buying an additional 2,450,990 shares in the last quarter.
+Finally, Bank of New York Mellon Corp lifted its stake in CVS Health by 9.5% in the 1st quarter.
+Bank of New York Mellon Corp now owns 16,028,628 shares of the pharmacy operator’s stock worth $1,622,257,000 after purchasing an additional 1,385,322 shares in the last quarter.
+Institutional investors own 77.64% of the company’s stock.

-In related news, EVP Alan Lotvin sold 22,541 shares of the company’s stock in a transaction on Thursday, August 4th.
-The stock was sold at an average price of $104.00, for a total transaction of $2,344,264.00.
-Following the completion of the sale, the executive vice president now owns 109,183 shares in the company, valued at $11,355,032.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-0.69% of the stock is owned by company insiders.
+In related news, EVP Alan Lotvin sold 22,541 shares of the firm’s stock in a transaction on Thursday, August 4th.
+The shares were sold at an average price of $104.00, for a total transaction of $2,344,264.00.
+Following the sale, the executive vice president now owns 109,183 shares in the company, valued at $11,355,032.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Company insiders own 0.69% of the company’s stock.

 CVS Health Stock Up 1.3 %

-CVS Health (NYSE:CVS – Get Rating) last posted its quarterly earnings results on Wednesday, August 3rd.
-The pharmacy operator reported $2.40 earnings per share for the quarter, topping the consensus estimate of $2.16 by $0.24.
-CVS Health had a return on equity of 15.19% and a net margin of 2.65%.
-The firm had revenue of $80.64 billion during the quarter, compared to analysts’ expectations of $76.38 billion.
-During the same quarter in the previous year, the business earned $2.42 earnings per share.
-The company’s revenue was up 11.0% on a year-over-year basis.
-Research analysts predict that CVS Health Co. will post 8.53 EPS for the current fiscal year.
+CVS Health (NYSE:CVS – Get Rating) last posted its earnings results on Wednesday, August 3rd.
+The pharmacy operator reported $2.40 EPS for the quarter, beating analysts’ consensus estimates of $2.16 by $0.24.
+CVS Health had a net margin of 2.65% and a return on equity of 15.19%.
+The company had revenue of $80.64 billion during the quarter, compared to analysts’ expectations of $76.38 billion.
+During the same quarter in the prior year, the company posted $2.42 earnings per share.
+CVS Health’s revenue for the quarter was up 11.0% compared to the same quarter last year.
+On average, equities analysts forecast that CVS Health Co. will post 8.53 earnings per share for the current fiscal year.

 CVS Health Dividend Announcement

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, November 1st.
-Investors of record on Friday, October 21st will be given a dividend of $0.55 per share.
-This represents a $2.20 dividend on an annualized basis and a yield of 2.31%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, November 1st.
+Stockholders of record on Friday, October 21st will be paid a $0.55 dividend.
 The ex-dividend date is Thursday, October 20th.
-CVS Health’s dividend payout ratio (DPR) is presently 35.77%.
+This represents a $2.20 dividend on an annualized basis and a dividend yield of 2.31%.
+CVS Health’s payout ratio is currently 35.77%.

 CVS Health Corporation provides health services in the United States.
 The company's Health Care Benefits segment offers traditional, voluntary, and consumer-directed health insurance products and related services.
 It serves employer groups, individuals, college students, part-time and hourly workers, health plans, health care providers, governmental units, government-sponsored plans, labor groups, and expatriates.